 Ooooooh, so shiny, so different, so new!

-We visited this park back in 2015 when it was pretty bare-bones, and had some flaky and rusty equipment.
-The playground has since been completely redone and just reopened this summer.
+We visited this park back in 2015 when it was pretty bare-bones and had some flaky and rusty equipment.
+The playground has since been completely redone and reopened summer 2017.
 Yay for new stuff!

 It was a drippy, gloomy day, and the one towel we brought to wipe off the slides was soaked pretty quickly, but the boys tried everything out and gave it four thumbs up.